-4. Only trained and authorized personnel shall be permitted to maintain, repair, adjust and inspect industrial trucks and in accordance with the manufacturer's specifications.
+- 4. Only trained and authorized personnel shall be permitted to maintain, repair, adjust, and inspect industrial trucks.
+Work should be performed in accordance with the manufacturer's specifications.

-5. Properly ventilate work area, vent exhaust fumes and keep shop clean and floor dry.
+- 5. Properly ventilate work area, vent exhaust fumes, and keep shop clean and floor dry.

-6. Avoid fire hazards and have fire protection equipment present in the work area.
-Do not use an open flame to check for level or leakage of fuel, electrolyte or coolant.
+- 6. Avoid fire hazards and have fire protection equipment present in the work area.
+Do not use an open flame to check for level or leakage of fuel, electrolyte, or coolant.
 Do not use open pans of fuel or flammable cleaning fluids for cleaning parts.

-7. Before Starting Work On Truck:
+- 7. Before starting work on truck:

-(a) Raise drive wheels off of floor or disconnect power source and use blocks or other positive truck position-ing devices.
+- a.
+Raise drive wheels off of floor or disconnect power source and use blocks or other positive truck positioning devices.

-(b) Disconnect battery before working on the electrical system.
+- b.
+Disconnect battery before working on the electrical system.

-8. Before working on engine fuel system of gasoline or diesel powered trucks, be sure the fuel shut-off valve is closed.
+- 8. Before working on engine fuel system of gasoline- or diesel-powered trucks, be sure the fuel shut-off valve is closed.

-9. Operation of the truck to check performance must be conducted in an authorized, safe, clear area.
+- 9. Operation of the truck to check performance must be conducted in an authorized, safe, clear area.

-- 10. Before Starting To Drive Truck:
+- 10. Before starting to drive truck:

-- (a) Be in operating position.
+- a.
+Be in operating position.

-- (b) Be sure parking brake is engaged.
+- b.
+Be sure parking brake is engaged.

-- (c) Put direction control in neutral.
+- c.
+Put direction control in neutral.

-- (d) Start engine.
+- d.
+Start engine.

-(e) Check functioning of direction and speed controls, steering, brakes, warning devices and any load handling attachments.
+- e.
+Check functioning of direction and speed controls, steering, brakes, warning devices, and any load handling attachments.

-11. Before Leaving The Truck
+- 11. Before leaving ttruck

-- (a) Stop truck.
+- a.
+Stop truck.

-- (b) Put directional control in neutral.
+- b.
+Put directional control in neutral.

-- (c) Apply the parking brake.
+- c.
+Apply the parking brake.

-- (d) Stop the engine by turning off the ignition circuit.

-- (e) Put blocks at the wheels if truck is on an incline.

-12. Brakes, steering mechanisms, control mechanisms, warning devices, lights, governors, guards and safety devices and frame members must be carefully and regularly inspected and maintained in a safe operating condition.

-13. Special trucks or devices designed and approved for hazardous area operation must receive special attention to ensure that maintenance preserves the original approved safe operating features.

-14. Fuel systems must be checked for leaks and condition of parts.
+- d.
+Stop the engine by turning off the ignition circuit. - e.
+Put blocks at the wheels if truck is on an incline. - 12.
+Brakes, steering mechanisms, control mechanisms, warning devices, lights, governors, guards, safety devices, and frame members must be carefully and regularly inspected and maintained in a safe operating condition. - 13.
+Special trucks or devices designed and approved for hazardous area operation must receive special attention to ensure that maintenance preserves the original, approved, safe-operating features. - 14.
+Fuel systems must be checked for leaks and condition of parts.
 Extra special consideration must be given in the case of a leak in the fuel system.
-Action must be taken to prevent the use of the truck until the leak has been corrected.

-15. The truck manufacturer's capacity, operation and maintenance instruction plates, tags or decals must be maintained in legible condition.

-16. Batteries, motors, controllers, limit switches, protective devices, electrical conductors and connections must be inspected and maintained in conformance with good practice.
-Special attention must be paid to the condition of electrical insulation.

-17. To avoid injury to personnel or damage to the equipment, consult the manfacturer's procedures in replacing contacts on any battery connection.

-18. Industrial trucks must be kept in a clean condition to minimize fire hazards and help in the detection of loose or defective parts.
+Action must be taken to prevent the use of the truck until the leak has been corrected. - 15.
+The truck manufacturer's capacity, operation, and maintenance instruction plates, tags, or decals must be maintained in legible condition. - 16.
+Batteries, motors, controllers, limit switches, protective devices, electrical conductors, and connections must be inspected and maintained in conformance with good practice.
+Special attention must be paid to the condition of electrical insulation. - 17.
+To avoid injury to personnel or damage to the equipment, consult the manufacturer's procedures in replacing contacts on any battery connection. - 18.
+Industrial trucks must be kept in a clean condition to minimize fire hazards and help in the detection of loose or defective parts. - 19.
+Modifications and additions that affect capacity and safe truck operation must not be done without the manufacturer's prior written approval.
+Capacity, operation and maintenance instruction plates, tags, or decals must be changed accordingly.

+Introduction

-19. Modifications and additions that affect capacity and safe truck operation must not be done without the manufacturer's prior written approval.
-Capacity, operation and maintenance instruction plates, tags or decals must be changed accordingly.
-20. Care must be taken to assure that all replacement parts, including tires, are interchangeable with the original parts and of a quality at least equal to that provided in the original equipment.
+- 20. Care must be taken to assure that all replacement parts, including tires, are interchangeable with the original parts and of a quality at least equal to that provided in the original equipment.
 Parts, including tires, are to be installed per the manufacturer's procedures.
-Always use genuine CLARK or CLARK-approved parts.

-21. Use special care when removing heavy components from the truck, such as counterweight, seat deck, upright, etc. Be sure that lifting and handling equipment is of the correct capacity and in good condition.
+Always use genuine CLARK or CLARKapproved parts. - 21.
+Use special care when removing heavy components from the truck, such as counterweight, seat deck, upright, etc. Be sure that lifting and handling equipment is of the correct capacity and in good condition.

-NOTICE -- You should also be familiar with additional operating and maintenance safety instructions contained in the following publications:
+You should also be familiar with additional operating and maintenance safety instructions contained in the following publications: